 \subsubsection{Frailty Models by Regularization Methods}

 Given the common unobserved frailty $u_{k}$ for cluster $k$, the conditional hazard function at time $t$ for individual $i$ in cluster $k$ is

 where $\lambda_0(t)$ is an unspecified baseline hazard function and $\bm{\beta} = (\beta_1, \beta_2, ..., \beta_L)^T$ is a vector of regression parameters for $\bm{x_{ik}}$.
-The common unobserved frailty $u_{k}$ is assumed to follow a gamma distribution because of its mathematical convenience.
-Rondeau et al. \citep{rondeau2003maximum} proposed to conduct variable selection by maximizing the penalized likelihood,
+The common unobserved frailty $u_{k}$ is assumed to follow a gamma distribution because of its mathematical convenience. \cite{rondeau2003maximum} proposed to conduct variable selection by maximizing the penalized likelihood,

 where $l(\lambda(t \cond \bm{X}_{ik}, V_k))$ is the full marginal log-likelihood for the frailty model~\eqref{eq:frailty_mod} and $\alpha$ is the smoothing parameter which controls the trade-off between the data fit and the smoothness of the baseline hazard function.
-The regression parameters can be estimated by the robust Marquardt algorithm\citep{marquardt1963algorithm} -- a combination of the Newton Raphson algorithm and the steepest descent algorithm.
-Do Ha et al.\citep{ha2014variable} instead proposed to perform variable selection by maximizing the penalized profile h-likelihood,
+The regression parameters can be estimated by the robust Marquardt algorithm \citep{marquardt1963algorithm} -- a combination of the Newton Raphson algorithm and the steepest descent algorithm. \cite{ha2014variable} instead proposed to perform variable selection by maximizing the penalized profile h-likelihood,

 where $l^*(\lambda(t \cond \bm{X}_{ik}, V_k))$ is the profiled h-likelihood of the frailty model, $B_\gamma(|\beta_l|)$ is a penalty function that controls model complexity using the tuning parameter $\gamma$, with the optimal value determined by the Bayesian information criterion (BIC).
-Three penalty functions were considered for $B_\gamma(|\beta_l|)$: least absolute shrinkage and selection operator, \citep{tibshirani1996regression} smoothly clipped absolute deviation, \citep{fan2001variable} and h-likelihood. \citep{lee2014new}
+Three penalty functions were considered for $B_\gamma(|\beta_l|)$: least absolute shrinkage and selection operator \citep{tibshirani1996regression}, smoothly clipped absolute deviation \citep{fan2001variable}, and h-likelihood \citep{lee2014new}.